 - “Tough, tenacious [and] recommended” in the ITC; is an “experienced first-chair litigator” with “an excellent track record in life science cases.” – The Legal 500 US

-Recognized three times in four years with Innovative Lawyers Awards for work for C.R.
+- Recognized three times with Innovative Lawyers Awards for work for C.R.
 Bard (2010), Cross Match Technologies (2012), and in building Latham’s IP group (2013) – Financial Times

 - Mr. Grant is “hailed as a ferocious litigator” who is “cut from the finest cloth.”
 He is an “outstanding leader” who’s trial skills are widely admired.
 “His presentation is pristine and he has a background that sits well with the courtroom – IAM Patent 1000

 - “Top Washington IP Lawyer” – Washington Business Journal

 He served as lead counsel in a significant victory for client C.R.
-Bard.
-In late 2007, after a six-week trial in the US District Court of Arizona, the jury found that W.L.
+Bard; after a six-week trial in the US District Court of Arizona, the jury found that W.L.
 Gore & Associates willfully infringed Bard’s patent, upheld the patent’s validity and awarded US$185 million in past damages.
-In 2009, the trial court enhanced the damages award and awarded attorney fees and prejudgment interest.
-In 2010, the court awarded supplemental damages and initial compulsory license fees.
-The total award was more than US$1.1 billion and the win was featured in a cover article in the November 2009 issue of The American Lawyer.
+In 2009, the trial court enhanced the damages award and awarded attorney fees, and in 2010, the court awarded supplemental damages and a compulsory license.
+The total award is more than US$1.3 billion and the win was featured in a cover article in the November 2009 issue of The American Lawyer.